 We tend to think inside the box when it comes to real estate.
 Most home buyers view their housing options as limited to single-family homes or apartments in multistory buildings.
 But in the U.S., the housing market offers a wide variety of choices.
-One commonly overlooked option is investing in a duplex.
+One commonly overlooked option is a duplex.
 If you’re trying to decide which style of living is most appropriate for your circumstances, learn what a duplex is and why it may make the most economic sense for you.

-What Is A Duplex?
+What Is A Duplex Home?

-While duplexes can be found across most geographic areas, in New York City, the term “duplex” refers to a different type of housing: A two-story apartment that has staircase – or in rare cases, an elevator – within the unit.
+While duplexes can be found across most geographic areas, in New York City the term “duplex” refers to a different type of housing: A two-story apartment that has a staircase – or in rare cases, an elevator – within the unit.
 These spacious NYC apartments can be found in luxury high-rises and tenements alike.

-Throughout the rest of the country, duplexes are often confused with similar types of multi-family housing options: Twin homes, triplexes and quadplexes.
+Throughout the rest of the country, duplexes are often confused with similar types of multifamily housing options: Twin homes, triplexes and quadplexes.
 Twin homes are similar to duplexes in that they have two units that share a common wall.
-However, unlike a duplex, a twin home is considered to be two separate properties, given that the property line bisects the land at the common wall, providing each unit with its own lot.
+However, unlike a duplex, a twin home is considered to be two separate properties, given that the property line bisects the land at the common wall, providing each unit with its lot.

 Does Buying A Duplex Make Financial Sense?

 To determine if buying a duplex makes financial sense for you, begin by considering your real estate goals and priorities.
 The ability to live in one unit and rent out the other can be a considerable economic advantage for anyone who wants an entry into real estate investing.